tsarbuig/WalletHunter/README.md

 // BUY_AMOUNT available values :
 - "xx%" --> Example : with '50%', if tracked wallet buys 1 BNB, you will buy 0.5 BNB
 - "same_as_tx" --> use same value than the wallet you hunt
+- "(enter a fixed amount) --> if you want to buy 0.01 ETH for each trade for instance

 SELL_AMOUNT: "100%",
 // SELL_AMOUNT available values :